drewbrokke/liferay-web-services-cli/README.md

 # Adds a new role
 lws add role
-lws add r           ('role' is aliased to 'r') lws add role site   (adds a site role) lws add r 3         (Adds 3 regular roles)
+lws add r               ('role' is aliased to 'r') lws add role -t site    (adds a site role) lws add r 3             (Adds 3 regular roles)

-# Gets an existing role
-lws get role 12345      (roleId) lws get role roleName

 # Creates a new user, a new role, and assigns the role to the user
 lws add user-role